Great Bad Movies: "Ice Cream Man"

 Ice, Ice, Baby!

 Soooo... yeah, that's pretty much the whole plot.
 Gregory kills a couple of people (and a dog), parts of whom all eventually turn up in the ice cream.
-The neighborhood kids think there's something weird about Ice Cream Guy from the start, of course, but they can never prove anything to their disbelieving parents.
+The neighborhood kids know there's something weird about Ice Cream Guy from the start, of course, but they can never get their parents tp believe them.
 In addition, a couple of doofus cops assigned to keep an eye on Gregory also manage to fail spectacularly at their jobs, even when Greg is literally waving evidence under their noses.

 Despite the semi-classic photo on Ice Cream Man's video box cover - a smirking Howard offering a blood-splattered ice cream cone to the viewer - the movie isn't nearly as gross or gory as you might think.
 The film was apparently intended to be a "horror comedy," but there isn't much comedy and even less horror.
 I was actually nodding off during the supposedly-suspenseful final third when those neighborhood kids and the Keystone cops finally get their you-know-what together and they all head for Gregory's foreboding Ice Cream factory for a final showdown.